-Rebecca Diehl is a postdoc in the Department of Geography and with the Gund Institute at the University of Vermont.
+Rebecca Diehl is a Research Assistant Professor in the Department of Geography and with the Gund Institute at the University of Vermont.
 Trained as a fluvial geomorphologist, she is interested in understanding the functioning of river systems to more sustainably manage our water resources.
 For her current research, she is building a management framework that identifies the existing and potential capacity (with interventions such as restoration) of floodplains to retain sediment and nutrients in order to improve water quality and increase flood resiliency in the Lake Champlain Basin.

 Rebecca received her PhD in Watershed Sciences at Utah State University and has a master’s in Geography at the University of North Carolina, Chapel Hill.
 Most recently, she was an NSF Science, Engineering, and Education for Sustainability Fellow at the University of Montana leading an interdisciplinary team in the development of a hydrologically-driven model of riparian ecosystem dynamics in the Colorado River Basin.